 Often, when considering alternatives to foreclosure, Texas homeowners often have concerns regarding the costs involved with either a short sale or loan modification.
 In essence, the question comes down to, do you want to stay or move out of your property.
 If you have the ability to pay principal, interest and payments on a mortgage, you can negotiate for a loan modification.
 If you are unable to make regular mortgage payments, then you are able to sell your property through a short sale.

-Our attorneys are experienced in all aspects of mortgage litigation including loan modifications, and they can negotiate with your lender to get you back in good standing through a solution that is best for you.
+Our foreclosure defense attorneys are experienced in all aspects of mortgage litigation including loan modifications, and they can negotiate with your lender to get you back in good standing through a solution that is best for you.
 The bank may offer loan modification in attempt to settle mortgage litigation claim, if you have the necessary income to qualify.

 If you have little to no equity or if you don't have the financial ability or desire to seek a loan modification, a short sale may be a good option for you.